HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/sa-helm-chart/README.md

 You can add as many labels as needed.

-These labels are particularly useful to cluster administrators as they allow to run commands like:
+These labels are particularly useful to cluster administrators as they allow running commands like:

 ```
 kubectl delete pod -l key1=value1 -n sa